kailash-manasarovar/statement/docs/timeline/2023/october.md

 ![Mobile shop](../../content/images/movil-shop.png)

-- As I approach the shop, a man I always see at the conservatory comes out of the shop.
+- As I approach the shop, a man I always see at the conservatory emerges from inside.
 - He glances at me.
 He's grinning.
 - I don't know who he is but he's always around, at the conservatory, and in the street.
 I know his face extremely well.
 - I assume he is the one who has been hacking me, he knows where I'm going to be after all.